jonathanolson/slither/notes/patterns.md

       - getOnlyImpliedSectorSquareBoardRules( 2, 4 )
       - [once square 3, x] getOnlyImpliedSquareBoardRules( 0, 4 ) THEN HIGHLANDER
   -
-  - HEY! getEmbeddedRules might be giving us some "duplicates".
+  - [meh, we don't have huge amounts of implications] HEY! getEmbeddedRules might be giving us some "duplicates".
 I think we were filtering these out before
     - Filter these out where possible, so we're not doing more computation?
   -
   - FeatureSet "only one" is... weird to store.
 It is essentially true if not-zero and not-two (redundant)